-Lana Del Ray Tour Continues Despite Attempted Kidnapping, ‘Young And Beautiful’ Singer Doing Fine
+Lana Del Rey Tour Continues Despite Attempted Kidnapping, ‘Young And Beautiful’ Singer Doing Fine

 — gucci (@gucci) January 29, 2018

 Hunt was released back in 2014 after he completed his nine-month stint in jail after he fled from law enforcement.
-As for now, he is at Orange County jail.
+As for now, he is in the Orange County jail.

-Meanwhile, the stop for Lana del Rey’s tour will be on Monday, Feb.
+Meanwhile, the next stop for Lana Del Rey’s tour will be on Monday, Feb.
 5 at the Philips Arena at Atlanta.